ambader/APC_Key_25/README.md

 # APC_Key_25
 Control the Apc Key 25 pad

+## Preview
 ![sample_gif](https://raw.githubusercontent.com/ambader/APC_Key_25/main/sample.gif)

+## Background
+The APC Key 25 (and many other DAW controller) has colorful buttons which can be turned on and off by Midi-Messages.
+By reading the output of the keyboard, I identified the 5x8 Matrix buttons to be eqal to [144, x, 0], where x is between 0 and 39.
+To change the light of a particular button, one has to send a Midi-Message [144, x, y], where y determines the color:
+0 - off
+1 - green
+2 - green flashing
+3 - red
+4 - red flashing
+5 - yellow
+6 - yellow flashing

+## How to use
 ```python
  pip install rtmidi-python
  # there are several modules called rtmidi, you may have to uninstall the other version